-How Do I Record a Journal Entry in QuickBooks?
+How to Record Journal Entries in QuickBooks

 Accounting transactions can get entered incorrectly into an accounting system, or perhaps a transaction should have been split into two different general ledger accounts, for example.